ymadzhunkov/blog/_posts/2017-02-12-git-cmake-versioning.markdown

 endif()
 ```

-Bellow is demo that shows that you version automatically changes, when you add new tag to git.
+Bellow is a demo that shows that you version automatically changes when you add a new tag to git.

 ```console
 $ make